Wittle-South-LLC/redux-immutable-model/README.md

 Changelog
 ---------

+* 0.6.2 - Allows a route to be passed in startEdit
 * 0.6.0 - Breaking change introducing relationship objects, and refactoring support for simple object.
 Standardizes Get/Set methods, also adds tracking a selected set.
 Any code based on prior versions will require changes.